I have learned a LOT about traveling over the past few years, especially what kinds of travel gifts I actually need and will use.

 27. Toilet Seat Covers and Wipes

-The travel accessory that needs no introduction – toilet seat covers and wipes.
+The travel gift that needs no introduction – toilet seat covers and wipes.
 We've all been there.
 You desperately have to use the loo and the only one within miles looks like your worst nightmare.
 Having a pack of these in your bag will be a real life-saver.

 28. Bamboo Straws